wcm-io-frontend/aem-clientlib-generator/README.md

 clientlib([
   {
     name: "test.base.apps.mainapp",
-    // the name will be used as subfolder in clientlibs root and for the AEM respository node
+    // the name will be used as subfolder in clientlibs root and for the AEM repository node
-    // in this example is creates:
+    // in this example it creates:
     //   the subfoler: path/to/clientlibs-root/test.base.apps.mainapp/
     //   repository node: path/to/clientlibs-root/test.base.apps.mainapp.json

+    // new in AEM 6.2: configure the clientlib processor by yourself:
+    // An example to disable minification for CSS:
+    cssProcessor: ["default:none", "min:none"],

+    // using google closure compiler for minification instead of YUI
+    jsProcessor: ["default:none", "min:gcc;obfuscate=true"],

     assets: {

       // creates the JS configuration file: